 - I take "memento mori" very seriously — I think daily about how I could croak at any moment, and that what determines how good my life is is how full my experience of *right now* is.

-- I have a history of clinical depression since childhood, but have successfully treated it without medication for more than a decade now.
+- I have a history of seveeeeeere clinical depression since childhood, but have successfully treated it without medication for more than a decade now.
 (Note that I didn't say it's "untreated" — just treated without pills.)
 I also have mentally-ill family members and friends, and family-members and friends who are in the psychology field.
-(Our dinner conversations are epic.)
-And I really really hate discriminations against the mentally ill.
-And the poor.
-(And I hate that we use the same word for being economically disadvantaged, and for being badly made.)
+I really really hate mistreatments of the mentally ill, and I often lump modern western treatments into that category.

 - I grew up Catholic.
 I feel that staying Catholic as a woman would have been more than a little like staying in the KKK as an African-American.